Bernard-LTW/CompSci_IA/README.md

     document.getElementById('newInputs').appendChild(newDiv);
 });
 ```

-When the user clicks the `Add Item` button, it triggers the javascript to create a new set of elements for a new ingridient.
-When the user clicks the `delete` button, it removes the set of elements from the HTML.
-Allowing the user to dynamically adjust the form to the needs of their recipe.

 When a user submits a form, it is done through a `POST` request.
 The flask application then collects the information for the ingredients' name, amount and unit separately and zips them into a list along with collecting other information for the form as shown below: